KevinZheng0701/KevinZheng0701/README.md

 ===================================================================================================================================

 * 📚 I study computer science at the City College of New York(CUNY City College)
-* 🌍 I'm based in New York City
-* 🧠 I'm learning typescript and Next.JS framework.
+* 🧠 I'm learning typescript and Next.JS framework
-* 🤝 I'm open to collaborating on any interesting projects.
+* 🤝 I'm open to collaborating on any interesting projects
-* ⚡ I also like developing games in Unity in my free time.
+* ⚡ I also like developing games in Unity in my free time
 * 🔭 Take a look at my resume: [Resume](https://github.com/KevinZheng0701/KevinZheng0701/blob/main/Resume.pdf)

 ### 💻 Tech stack